 Ground-based radars and lidars typically collect data in a spherical coordinate system.
-Doppler radars and lidars directly measure only the radial (line-of-sight) component of air motion.
+Doppler radars and lidars directly measure only the radial (line of sight) component of air motion.
 For a Doppler radar or lidar to measure the wind, specific scanning strategies and assumptions about the air motion over space and time must be made.
 Wind profiling describes the use of a remote sensor to provide a vertical profile of horizontal wind vectors at a single location above the surface of the earth.
-Alternatively, two Doppler radars or lidars, separated by some horizontal distance, may be used to probe an area from different angles and obtain a two-component wind field.
-This approach is known as "dual-Doppler" (Stawiarski et al. 2013).
+Alternatively, two Doppler radars or lidars, separated by some horizontal distance, may be used to probe an area from different angles and to obtain a twocomponent wind field.
+This approach is known as "dual Doppler" (Stawiarski et al. 2013).

 Non-Doppler approaches estimate wind fields from the spatial and temporal movement of features observed by the instrument.
 Eloranta et al. (1975) provided some of the first remote wind measurements by lidar in the lower atmosphere.
-Since that time, hardware and software has advanced greatly and a small number of validation experiments have been conducted, e.g. Mayor et al. (2012).
-Meanwhile, other fields, in particular experimental fluid dynamics, have developed similar approaches to retrieve motions.
+Since that time, hardware and software have advanced greatly and a small number of validation experiments have been conducted, for example, Mayor et al. (2012).
+Meanwhile, other fields-in particular, experimental fluid dynamics-have developed similar approaches to retrieve motions.
 This concept is also known to the computer vision community, where it is associated with the wide family of motion estimation techniques.

 b.
-Fluid motion estimation: the vision approach
+Fluid motion estimation: The vision approach

-The idea of using the apparent motion of tracers to infer the invisible underlying fluid flow is 78 not new.
-It "could probably be traced far back in history to the first time a person possessing 79 the concept of velocity watched small debris moving on the surface of a flowing stream" (Adrian 80 2005).
-Many visualization methods have been developed, such as using droplets, dye, smoke or 81 shadows for the purpose of revealing fluid flow structures and dynamics (Van Dyke 1982).
-This 82 led in particular to the well-known PIV techniques, which have been used in experimental fluid 83 dynamics for almost 30 years (Adrian 2005).
-Our 2D, 2-component wind measurement approach 84 fits in the motion estimation context: the tracers are the aerosol features, visualized by the lidar 85 system, and the motion estimation technique is usually the cross-correlation.
-This configuration 86 is very comparable to PIV, with the important differences that the distribution of aerosols in the 87 atmosphere (the "seeding" of the flow) cannot be controlled, and that the images are not of indi-88 vidual particles, but instead of a field that approximately represents particle concentration (Held 89 et al. 2012).
+The idea of using the apparent motion of tracers to infer the invisible underlying fluid flow is not new.
+It "could probably be traced far back in history to the first time a person possessing the concept of velocity watched small debris moving on the surface of a flowing stream" (Adrian 2005, p.
+159).
+Many visualization methods have been developed, such as using droplets, dye, smoke, or shadows for the purpose of revealing fluid flow structures and dynamics (Van Dyke 1982).
+This led in particular to the well-known PIV techniques, which have been used in experimental fluid dynamics for almost 30 years (Adrian 2005).
+Our 2D two-component wind measurement approach fits in the motion estimation context: the tracers are the aerosol features, visualized by the lidar system, and the motion estimation technique is usually the cross correlation.
+This configuration is very comparable to PIV, with the important differences that the distribution of aerosols in the atmosphere (the "seeding" of the flow) cannot be controlled, and that the images are not of individual particles, but instead of a field that approximately represents particle concentration (Held et al. 2012).
 In these aspects, this problem is closer to AMV computation.
-An important difference 90 is the temporal and spatial resolutions covered by these two approaches: typically, on the order of 15 seconds and 10 meters for the considered lidar data, versus 15 minutes and several kilometers for geostationary satellite imagery (García-Pereda and Borde 2014).
+An important difference is the temporal and spatial resolutions covered by these two approaches: typically, on the order of 15s and 10m for the considered lidar data versus 15 min and several kilometers for geostationary satellite imagery, respectively (García-Pereda and Borde 2014).

-94 c.
+c.
 Motion estimation framework

 Motion estimation aims to recover the apparent displacements within a sequence of images.
 The time and space variations of an observable image quantity are used to infer the underlying motion field occurring in the image plane between two consecutive frames of the sequence.
-In this work, input images are the scans provided by the lidar, the movements of the variations of aerosol backscatter intensity are used to estimate the wind field.
+In this work, input images are the scans provided by the lidar, and the movements of the variations of aerosol backscatter intensity are used to estimate the wind field.